The Perkins loans — often referred to as “campus-based aid” — are often viewed as the best type of student loan one can receive.

 Unlike the “unsubsidized” Stafford loans, they are reserved for students who demonstrate an “exceptional financial need”.

 Funding comes from federal coffers but is made through a school’s financial aid office who has the jurisdiction in determining who receives funding and how much.

-And since the school is the lender, loan repayment must be made to the school.1
+And since the school is the lender, loan repayment must be made to the school that made your loan.

 Am I Eligible?